Annual Compliance for Foreign Assets

 Companies with Outstanding Foreign Liabilities or Assets

-Companies with outstanding foreign liabilities or assets as of March 31st must file, even if no foreign transaction occurred that year.
+Companies with outstanding foreign liabilities or assets as of March 31st must file the FLA Return, even if no foreign transaction occurred during the year.

-Inactive companies that still hold foreign assets or liabilities must file the return.
-Only those with zero assets/liabilities and no foreign activity are exempt.
+Dormant or non-operational companies that still hold foreign assets or liabilities must file the return.
+Only entities having zero foreign assets, zero foreign liabilities, no FDI, and no ODI are exempt.
+If past foreign transactions exist on the balance sheet, filing remains mandatory.

 Entities Exempt from Filing